To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our

 Frontpoint is well-known for its cellular professional monitoring, reasonable prices and helpful customer service.
-We like that it has 2 monitoring stations to keep you covered in case one experiences any downtime.
+We like that it has two monitoring stations to keep you covered in case one experiences any downtime.

 You can self-install the system in an average size home in less than an hour and have a wide array of equipment to choose from.
 It has no contract requirements, which is a huge perk.

 This is an excellent pick for those of you who have dogs less than 40 pounds.
 And, if your dog is bigger than that, we still recommend considering Frontpoint.
 We bet they will come up with a solution for your home and pet situation.